-A region of interest (ROI) for atom probe specimens were selected from an inclusion free arsenopyrite crystal with variable, but high, gold contents (Fig. 1B).
-Two atom probe needle-shaped specimens were prepared and analyzed at the Advanced Resource Characterisation Facility at Curtin University.
-The ROI was extracted from the sample surface and prepared using a Tescan LYRA Focused Ion Beam Scanning Electron Microscope (FIB-SEM) with a Ga+ ion source, employing standard lift-out techniques (Thompson et al., 2007).
+A region of interest (ROI) for atom probe specimens were selected from an inclusion-free arsenopyrite crystal with variable, but high, gold contents (Fig. 1).
+Two atom probe needle-shaped specimens were prepared and analyzed at the Advanced Resource Characterization Facility at Curtin University.
+The ROI was extracted from the sample surface and prepared using a Tescan LYRA Focused Ion Beam Scanning Electron Microscope (FIB-SEM) with a Ga^{} ion source, employing standard lift-out techniques (Thompson et al. 2007).

-119 A Cameca LEAP 4000X HR in laser assisted mode was used for the analyses.
-During the ~5 120 hour acquisitions, 15 million ions were collected from each of two specimens (specimen 1 and 2) at 121 an evaporation rate of 0.01 ions/pulse, a UV laser (λ =355nm) energy of 45-50 pJ per pulse, and a 122 pulse rate of 125 kHz.
+A Cameca LEAP 4000X HR in laser assisted mode was used for the analyses.
+During the ~5 h acquisitions, 15 million ions were collected from each of two specimens (specimen 1 and 2) at an evaporation rate of 0.01 ions/pulse, a UV laser ($\lambda =$ 355 nm) energy of 45-50 pJ per pulse, and a pulse rate of 125 kHz.
 Specimens were maintained at a temperature of 55 K during data acquisition.
-123 The initial stages of data collection, involving optimization of the running parameters and specimen 124 tip shaping, were removed from the final analysis.
-On the mass/charge spectra (supplementary 125 materials Fig. SP1), peaks twice those of the background level were identified and ranged using the 126 Cameca IVAS 3.6.10 processing software.
-The initial radius (R_i) of the specimen used for the 3D data reconstruction was calculated from the radius after the experiment (R_f) using the equation: $R_i = (R_f x V_i) / V_f$, where V_i and V_f represent the voltage at the beginning and end of the analysis, respectively.
+On the mass/charge spectra (Supplementary Fig. 11), peaks twice those of the background level were identified and ranged using the Cameca IVAS 3.6.10 processing software.
 Within the 3D reconstructed data, compositions of specific domains were isolated by volumes defined by concentration isosurfaces for clusters, and by cropping volumes for larger regions at constant voltage.
-In this study concentrations are reported in weight percent (wt.%) for major elements and weight part per million (ppm) for trace elements.
+In this study, concentrations are reported in weight percent (wt%) for major elements and weight part per million (ppm) for trace elements.